-All times are in Eastern Standard Time.
+All times are in Eastern Daylight Time.

 We bring together the places that make communities feel like home whether it’s an urban park, a commercial plaza, or a residential neighborhood.
 We do this because we’re part of the community too and we care about the places where we live—just as much as you do.
 Join the team that truly designs with community in mind.

 An opportunity exists in our Kitchener, ON office for a motivated professional with stream restoration design experience to join a large water resources group extending across several offices with a diverse water resources workload.
 This position would include the opportunity to design, and in future, lead and manage stream restoration projects and will involve working with multi-disciplinary teams for a variety of existing and new clients.

 As the successful candidate, you will use your technical abilities to plan and carry out projects in a dynamic team setting and you will be able to use your presentation skills to explain complex issues and to develop new clients and project assignments.
 You will report directly to the Stream Restoration Team Lead.
 Other responsibilities include:

 - Undertaking the detailed field and office studies, modeling and design tasks associated with stream restoration projects;

 - Coordinating with project managers, other design engineers, technical staff and/or multidisciplinary team members to ensure that the projects’ needs are met in a timely and effective manner;